Mission of Soyuz TMA-20M

 Soyuz TMA-20M is being prepared for integration with its launch vehicle adapter on March 9, 2016.
 Click to enlarge.
 Credit: RKK Energia

-Integration of the payload section of the Soyuz TMA-20M spacecraft with the Soyuz FG launch vehicle in March.
+Integration of the payload section of the Soyuz TMA-20M spacecraft with the Soyuz FG launch vehicle.
 Click to enlarge.
 Credit: Roskosmos

 Descent module of the Soyuz TMA-20M spacecraft under a parachute during landing on Sept.
 7, 2016.
 Click to enlarge.
 Credit: Roskosmos